I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdevice3-createworkitem.md

 <p>The method returns S_OK if the operation succeeds.
 Otherwise, this method returns one of the error codes that are defined in Winerror.h.</p>

 ## -remarks
 <p>If you specify a parent object, the framework automatically deletes the work-item when the parent object is deleted.
-Alternatively, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff560210">IWDFObject::DeleteWdfObject</a> to delete a work-item.
-The driver must not delete a work-item in its <a href="..\wudfworkitem\nc-wudfworkitem-wudf-workitem-function.md">OnWorkItem</a> callback function.</p>

-<p>For more information, see <a href="wdf.using_workitems">Using Work Items</a>.</p>

-<p>If you specify a parent object, the framework automatically deletes the work-item when the parent object is deleted.
-Alternatively, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff560210">IWDFObject::DeleteWdfObject</a> to delete a work-item.
+Alternatively, the driver can call <a href="wdf.iwdfobject_deletewdfobject">IWDFObject::DeleteWdfObject</a> to delete a work-item.
 The driver must not delete a work-item in its <a href="..\wudfworkitem\nc-wudfworkitem-wudf-workitem-function.md">OnWorkItem</a> callback function.</p>

 <p>For more information, see <a href="wdf.using_workitems">Using Work Items</a>.</p>